 - you're currently on the register, and are seeking readmission to another part of the register that you were previously on,

 - you're applying for readmission after having been granted voluntary removal,

-- you're applying for readmission following a fraudulent and incorrect case, or
+- you're applying for readmission following removal from the register after a fraudulent or incorrect entry case, or

 I need a reasonable adjustment